afasola/onPrem2GCP/README.md

     -   Start of architectural refactoring
 - **Any special considerations for rolling out the proposed initiative**

   **Answer**: There are many unknowns this solution is built on and this is due to missing knowledge of the domain.
-In a real scenario I would clarify all these points before deciding which solution is best.
+In a real scenario, I would clarify all these points before deciding which solution is best.
 In this case, due to these unknowns, I can fairly state that I am not fully confident about this solution and I am assuming that the guidelines from Google are the correct ones.
 - **Criteria by which success will be determined**

-  **Answer**: What determines the success of an initiative is normally the comparison of the actual results vs the predifined goals.
-The question becomes than, what are the goals?
+  **Answer**: What determines the success of an initiative is normally the comparison of the actual results vs the predefined goals.
+The question becomes then, what are the goals?
 Quality, cost and time are the criteria that need to be set, monitored and reached.
-To me an acceptable result would be to maintain the same values as the current ones without any impact on the quality of the service.
+For me, an acceptable result would be to maintain the same values as the current ones without any impact on the quality of the service.
 - **Plans for extending the GCP roadmap to our advantage in the future**

   **Answer**: TODO